KrutzOtrem/Shin-s-Overlays/README.md

 ## Preface

 Greetings!
-In this repository, I’ll be sharing overlays and backgrounds I’ve created for my white Trimui Brick.
+In this repository, I’ll be sharing overlays, themes, and backgrounds I’ve created for my white Trimui Brick.

 Although I’ll keep updating this repository, the first full theme I’m sharing is called *Pearly Gate*.
 The menu design takes inspiration from CRTs, and the emulator overlays are all based on original console samples—just reworked with modern color palettes to match the overall vibe.